 The Five Stages of Best Disease

-There are five stages to Best disease.
+There are five stages of Best disease.
 None of these stages can cause pain and can be identified by a doctor when observing the retina in the back of the eye.

 During this stage, the macula appears healthy and no change can be seen on examination.
 There is generally no effect on vision, however, there may be subtle changes to the layer below the macula.